pastordesoles/Bloody-Nose-api/README.md

 ## Endpoints

 - (POST) /users/register -> Must create a new user with an encrypted password.
 Body -> Its body must have an user object with the following properties: id, username and email.
+- (POST) /users/login -> Log the user into the application.
+Body -> Its body must return an object with a valid token.

 ## Project Status